arfafaheem4/ai-workforce-agent/readme.md

 # 🤖 Autonomous AI Workforce Agent

-> An AI-powered multi-agent system that thinks, plans, and executes tasks like a junior employee — not just a chatbot.
+> An AI-powered multi-agent system that thinks, plans, and executes tasks like a junior employee, not just a chatbot.

 Built using Python, Groq (LLaMA 3.3 70B), ChromaDB RAG, and Streamlit.